 Traveling to Hawaii without Pre-Travel Test Result

 14-Day Quarantine Required

-Effective March 26th through at least November 30th Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 14 days.
+Effective March 26th and until further notice Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 14 days.
 This means all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 14 days following arrival.

 - The new online Safe Travels application is now mandatory for all travelers.
 The application can be found by clicking here.

 - For more information, see our updated section about the new Safe Travels program.

 - According to the Hawaii Tourism Authority, visitors who are required to self-quarantine for 14 days must designate a hotel or motel as their designated quarantine location.

 - The state of Hawaii’s Department of Transportation Website further explains the entrance and quarantine process.